 SeaDream II Entertainment

-One thing I'd experienced before on SeaDream (and to which I was looking forward) was the Champagne Splash, a late-morning festivity in which everybody sits round the pool, the Champagne flows and the waiters leap into the water, fully dressed, and serve caviar from a silver vat that floats in a lifebelt (life preserver).
-But, on this particular cruise, although the Champagne was there and a caviar bar was set up in a corner of the Pool Deck, the waiters stayed out of the water, and the party was more subdued than I'd hoped it would be.
-The hotel manager, Peter, told me that they don't always get wet nowadays, and it's up to the individual waiters how the party pans out.
+One thing we'd experienced before on SeaDream (and to which we were looking forward) was the Champagne Splash, a late-morning festivity at which everybody sits around the pool, the Champagne flows and the waiters leap into the water, fully dressed, and serve caviar from a silver vat that floats in a life preserver.
+But, on this particular cruise, although the Champagne was there and a caviar bar was set up in a corner of the Pool Deck, the waiters stayed out of the water, and the party was more subdued than we'd hoped it would be.
+The hotel manager, Peter, told us that they don't always get wet nowadays, and it's up to the individual waiters how the party pans out.

 SeaDream II Public Rooms

 A SeaDream cruise is really aimed at people who want to be out on deck as much as possible, and we spent very little time indoors.

 The Reception, on Deck 6, has glass cabinets displaying the Yacht Boutique's gifts and clothing range.
 It sells logowear, as well as glass and porcelain items.
 Although it's quite expensive, the logo gear was popular.

 The Reception, or Concierge, was also where you signed forms to borrow the onboard bicycles, snorkels or other sports gear.
 It's also where passengers book shore excursions.

 The comprehensive library on Deck 4 has two Internet terminals; fees are $5 for 10 minutes, $3 for additional blocks of 10 minutes or $35 for a whole day.
 However, Internet access is available from all staterooms, and most people used their mobile devices, which were cheaper.
 Laptops are also available at no charge.